2018 Wangal and Gadigal land / Glebe, NSW

 A basement void has been converted into a new study and map reading room for our client (a keen sailor), and a retreat for their teenage daughter.
 Our design has introduced more daylight and fresh finishes to the bathrooms and stair, and added more storage to the main bedroom.

 Blackwattle Bay derives its name from the black wattle trees growing around the bay, used by European settlers for housing construction.
-Prior to European settlement, the creek which fed the bay was a source of fresh water and fish for Sydney’s Aboriginal people.
+Prior to European settlement, the creek which fed the bay was a source of fresh water and fish for Sydney’s Aboriginal people, the Wangal and Gadigal clans.
 In the nineteenth century, tanners and slaughter houses fouled the creek and bay.
 The adjacent industrial land was converted into what is now known as Blackwattle Bay Park, created in 1983 following energetic activism by local residents.
-The Blackwattle Bay Terrace settles in its context between the city and a pre-settlement riparian landscape.
+The Blackwattle Bay Townhouse settles in its context between the city and a pre-settlement riparian landscape.

 Sam Crawford, Gabrielle Pelletier, Jane Crawford, Matthew Bolton, Annie Vu